 Now this kind of sensitivity, here, feeling sensitivity, the sensitivity that has to be developed if a person wishes to increase sensitivity in the mediumistic sense.
 You know that the physical body is simply a precipitate of force, inside a form.
-You have taken matter, food, digested it and packed it into a form.
+You have taken matter, food, digested it and packed it into an existing form.
 This form is vibrating in a certain way, and the mode of its vibration can be felt.
 You can actually feel anger vibrating in somebody.
-You can feel indifference in somebody, that's a state of refusal to be clear.
+You can feel indifference, that's just a refusal to be clear.
 And you can feel an affirmation.

 And it is along the feeling line that things have to be developed.
 Christ is talking about feeling.
-Buddha, himself talks quite a lot about 'right action', 'right knowledge' and so on - he gives an eightfold path to do with 'right actions'.
-Christ is concerned, primarily, with the feeling.
-We'd had right action, you could actually drive a man into the ground with an axe if you want, if your basis is - the act only is the important thing.
+Buddha, himself talks quite a lot about 'right action', 'right knowledge' and so on36 - he gives an eightfold path to do with 'right actions'.
+Christ is concerned, primarily, with the feeling.37 We'd had right action, you could actually drive a man into the ground with an axe if you want, if your basis is - the act only is the important thing.

 Potentially you're running about doing good deeds or bad deeds.
 Inside your head you have a pattern of behaviour, and your physical body can activate any one of those patterns in material behaviour, but between the two comes feeling.
 This feeling is that which causes a pattern of ideas, a behaviour pattern, to appear in the physical body, because if you don't feel like doing a thing, even though you have the pattern, you don't do it.
 So that it is in feeling that we find the mediation between idea and the act.
-So it is along the feeling that we have to train ourselves to take the acts that we believe to be 'right' acts and then to incline ourselves in feeling to do them.
+So it is along the feeling that we have to train ourselves to take the acts that we